Applicants can apply for Teaching Fellowships when they apply for admission to the MFA Program.

-Teaching Fellows spend the fall semester of their first year as interns in an undergraduate composition course.
+The Teaching Fellowship prepares three fellows, one from creative nonfiction, fiction, and poetry to teach composition at the college level.
+Teaching Fellows spend the fall semester of their first year as interns in an English 4 undergraduate composition course.
 They are mentored by an experienced compostion professor.
 After successful completion of the internship, each fellow is then able to teach his or her own composition course as a Lecturer in the fall semester of their second year.
-The Fellowship pays a stipend of $3000 in the first year and approximately $5000 in the second year, but it does not include a tuition waiver.
-Teaching Fellows are eligible for scholarships.
+The Composition Fellowship pays a stipend of $5000 in the first year and approximately $5000 in the second year.

 "Teaching at St. Mary's has helped me gain valuable experience working with an energetic group of students who are committed to learning (even when class starts at 8 AM!).
 While I have taught at both the high school and college levels, I've picked up some great ideas and classroom methods from my mentor teacher along with the other Composition faculty members here!"--Maria Judnick (Creative Nonfiction, MFA '13)

 "I was eager to teach, but there were so many things I didn't know about how a class really operated.
 My teaching fellowship gave me the opportunity to be mentored by a professor before I took the leap.
 Heading into my very first class, I knew I had learned the skills required to truly serve my students."--Mary Paynter Sherwin (Poetry, MFA '13)

 "Working at St. Mary's as a Teaching Fellow turned out to be one of the most rewarding aspects of my entire MFA experience.
 I was nervous, at first, about teaching a class, but I had a great mentor who helped me become more confident about leading classroom discussions, and who helped me select readings, prepare syllabi, and organize course materials -- all things that remain useful to me now, as a college instructor."--Lain Hart (Fiction, MFA '12)